Penrith Selective High School

 Penrith Selective High School (PSHS) is a public co-educational academically selective secondary day school, located in Penrith, in Western Sydney, New South Wales, Australia.
 Established in 1950 and operated by the NSW Department of Education, the school caters for approximately 925 students from Year 7 to Year 12.

 Penrith Selective High School has consistently performed among the top schools in the Higher School Certificate (HSC).
-The classes of 2010, 2017, and 2018 share the school's highest ranking at 27th in New South Wales, based on HSC results.
-In 2018, over 90 students received an Australian Tertiary Admission Rank (ATAR) of over 90 and the median ATAR was 91.95.
+In 2025, the school achieved its highest-ever ranking of 17th in New South Wales, with a median ATAR of 93.9.

 The school also ranks well nationally, consistently placing amongst the top 15 to 20 schools in Australia based on results of the National Assessment Program (NAPLAN), a series of nationally administered tests aimed at measuring student's ability in reading, writing, spelling, grammar and punctuation, and numeracy.

 History

+The Towers, High Street, Penrith.
+Built from 1880s.
+Demolished 1940.

 Penrith Selective High School was first opened in the 1930s as an intermediate school on the land adjacent to its current location (now Penrith Public School).
 The school's location was then occupied by a mansion known as The Towers.
 During the 1940s, the mansion and the land was sold to the Department of Education, who demolished the mansion and built Penrith High School, which was officially established in 1950.
 The school became academically selective in 1989.

 Two of the original foundations of the mansion have been preserved and remain in the school grounds.
 Additionally, the original plaque commemorating the opening of Penrith Intermediate School has been transferred into the present school grounds, where it currently resides in the school's archives.
 In commemoration of The Towers mansion, the annual school magazine goes by the same name.